Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 “Courage is not the absence of fear It is, rather, the total presence of fear, with the courage to face it.”
 Osho

 In his book, Courage: The Joy of Living Dangerously, Indian philosopher and mystic, Osho offers a rich and compelling explanation for what it means to be courageous in the modern world and he provides a plethora of actionable steps and meditations to help his readers step up in their own lives and take action on the most important things.
+Of all the good reads for men, this is one of my all time favorites.

 If you’ve been struggling to move the needle forward in any area of your life or feel that you are being paralyzed by fear, then this is the book for you.